-The library offers a series of Signature Programs that enable discovery and engagement across a rich portfolio of collections, academic collaborations with librarians, faculty, and students, as well as important topics such as Open Access, Censorship, the Book as Art, and more.
+The Library offers a series of Signature Programs that enable discovery and engagement across a rich portfolio of collections, academic collaborations with librarians, faculty, and students.

 The Claremont Discourse faculty lecture series brings together faculty panelists to discuss a series of topics.
 The series follows a new theme each semester to engage faculty, students, and the community in conversations surrounding focused topics.
 A few series examples include: Claremont Discourse Goes to the Elections, Social Justice and the Environment, and The Changing Landscape of Media.